nothings/stb/docs/why_public_domain.md

 appeared there?

-Permissive licenses like zlib and BSD license are perfectly reasonable, but they are very wordy and have only two benefits over public domain: legally-mandated attribution and liability-control.
+Permissive licenses like zlib and BSD license are perfectly reasonable, but they are wordy and have only two benefits over public domain: legally-mandated attribution and liability-control.
 I do not believe these are worth the excessive verbosity and user-unfriendliness